Zhang-lab/ATAC-seq_QC_analysis/Atac-seq_pipe_update_log.md

 ### Update record:
+02/25/2018, v1.1a
+Change output json file content.
+Put all raw data inside.

 02/23/2018
-1, add insertion site record file in bedGraph and bigWig format for the purpose of narrowing down motif finding region
+Add insertion site record file in bedGraph and bigWig format for the purpose of narrowing down motif finding region

 02/06/2018
 Miner change in "chrom_count" result, add 0 for each cell so that there won't be error when some chrom has no count (e.g chrY=0).